Understanding elevated PSA levels.

-Possible prostate cancer is not the only possible cause for elevated PSA levels.
-In fact, there are a number of other far more benign causes for elevated PSA levels.
+Prostate cancer is not the only cause for elevated PSA levels.

-For men under 50, the most common cause is prostatitis, or a bacterial infection of the prostate gland.
-While many cases of bacterial prostatitis can be cured by the application of antibiotics, the most common form of the infection — non-bacterial prostatitis — does not respond to antibiotics and may require years of treatment to cure.
+- For men under 50, the most common cause is prostatitis, an infection of the prostate gland that can be bacterial or non-bacterial.
+Many cases of bacterial prostatitis can be cured by a regimen of antibiotics.
+The most common form of infection – non-bacterial prostatitis – does not respond to antibiotics.

-Another common cause of elevated PSA levels is a medical procedure.
-For instance, catheterization can cause a significant jump in PSA levels, as can a simple prostate exam.
-In the case of a prostate exam, it may take as long as two weeks for PSA to return to pre-exam levels.
+- Another common cause of elevated PSA levels is having a medical procedure or using a medical device.
+Catheterization can cause a significant jump in PSA levels, as can a simple digital rectal exam (DRE) of the prostate.
+After performing a DRE, it may take up to two weeks for PSA to return to pre-exam levels.